-Due to the spread of the Covid-19 virus, the Icelandic government has implemented the travel restrictions imposed for the Schengen Area and the European Union.
+Due to the spread of Covid-19, the Icelandic government has implemented the travel restrictions imposed for the Schengen Area and the European Union.
 As of 20 March 2020, Foreign Nationals - except EU/EEA, EFTA or UK nationals - are not allowed to enter Iceland.
-This advice is valid until 17 April 2020.
+These restrictions are valid until June 15 2020.

 To whom do the travel restrictions apply?